Who is the Top Investor In The Gap Inc. (GPS)?

 The Gap Inc. (GPS): Who are the competitors?

-The company’s main competitors (and peers) include Tilly’s Inc. (TLYS) that is trading 200.92% up over the past 12 months.
+The company’s main competitors (and peers) include Tilly’s Inc. (TLYS) that is trading 205.65% up over the past 12 months and Guess’ Inc. (GES) that is 308.69% higher over the same period.
 Abercrombie & Fitch Co.
-(ANF) is 239.62% up on the 1-year trading charts.
+(ANF) is 289.03% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 4.88% from the last report on Jan 28, 2021 to stand at a total of 15.58 million short shares sold with a short interest ratio of 2.44.